eddieantonio/oq/README.md

 during development.

 After this, you should have a live-reloading version of the site on
-<http://localhost:5173/> (that's vite's default port for some reason).
+<http://localhost:5173/> (that's vite's default dev port, for some reason).

 [Docker Compose]: https://docs.docker.com/compose/